 Figure 5b Gene Ontology-based enrichment analysis for the actin filament proteome showing the significantly enriched terms for the GO domain Molecular Function.
 Each bar is clickable and gives a search result of proteins that belong to the selected category.

 Actin filament proteins with multiple locations

-Among proteins that localize to actin filaments and focal adhesions in the Subcellular Section, 83% (n=300) are also detected in other cellular compartments (Figure 6).
-The network plot shows that the most common locations shared with the actin cytoskeleton are plasma membrane, nucleoplasm and cytosol.
-Compared to all other proteins in the Subcellular Section, actin and focal adhesion associated proteins are significantly more likely to also localize to the plasma membrane (Figure 6, blue, see Figure 7 for example).
+Among proteins that localize to actin filaments and focal adhesions in the subcellular section, 82% (n=294) are also detected in other cellular compartments (Figure 6).
+The network plot shows that the most common locations shared with the actin cytoskeleton are the plasma membrane and the cytosol, and these dual localization are significantly over-represented among the proteins in the subcellular section (Figure 6, blue, see Figure 7 for example).
 This may reflect the role of the actin cytoskeleton in transducing mechanical forces and signals across the plasma membrane, and in controlling the shape of the cell cortex.
 The cytosol, in turn, is where non-polymerized globular actin and actin associated proteins localize.
-Co-localization of actin filaments with the nucleoplasm could reflect the existence of nuclear actin (Kelpsch DJ et al. (2018)), however these co-localizing proteins are underrepresented.
+Both the cytosol and the plasmamembrane may also contain many proteins that are recruited to actin filaments under certain conditions.
 Examples of multilocalizing proteins within the actin filament proteome can be seen in Figure 7.

 Expression levels of actin filaments proteins in tissue